ibm-cloud-docs/schematics/access.md

 2. Define your teams and [create an IAM access group](/docs/iam?topic=iam-groups#create_ag) for each team.

-3. [Create a resource group](/docs/resources?topic=resources-rgs#create_rgs) for each of your teams so that you can organize access to their {{site.data.keyword.cloud_notm}} services in your account and bundle them under one common view and billing process.
+3. [Create a resource group](/docs/resources?topic=resources-rgs#create_rgs) for each of your teams so that you can organize access to their {{site.data.keyword.cloud_notm}} services and workspaces in your account, and bundle them under one common view and billing process.
+If you want to keep your {{site.data.keyword.bplong_notm}} workspaces separate from the {{site.data.keyword.cloud_notm}} resources, you must create multiple resource groups.

-3. [Assign access to your IAM access group](/docs/iam?topic=iam-groups#access_ag).
+4. [Assign access to your IAM access group](/docs/iam?topic=iam-groups#access_ag).
 Consider the following guidelines when you assign access to an IAM access group:
-   - Make sure to scope the access of your group to the resource group that you created for this team.
+   - For more restricted access policies, make sure to scope access of your group to the resource group that you created for this team.
+You can also choose not to scope access to a resource group, and instead assign IAM permissions to {{site.data.keyword.bplong_notm}} on the {{site.data.keyword.cloud_notm}} account-level.
+If you choose this option, the same permissions apply to all existing and new workspaces in your account, independent of their resource group.

+     If a resource group-level policy and an account-level policy for the same workspace exist, the resource group-level policy takes precedence.
+     {: note}
    - If your team must have access to multiple resource groups, for example you want them to have **Administrator** and **Manager** permissions on all resources in resource group A, but only **Viewer** access for the resources in resource group B, you can create multiple access policies to achieve that.
+   - The resource group of the {{site.data.keyword.bpshort}} workspace can be different from the resource group where your {{site.data.keyword.cloud_notm}} resources are provisioned.
    - For a team to use {{site.data.keyword.bpshort}}, you must assign the appropriate [service access role for {{site.data.keyword.bpshort}}](#access-roles), and the permissions that are required for the {{site.data.keyword.cloud_notm}} resources that this team provisions and manages with {{site.data.keyword.bpshort}}.
 You can review the [documentation](/docs/home/alldocs) for each of the {{site.data.keyword.cloud_notm}} services to find the appropriate IAM access policy.
    - You can scope access of the group to specific workspaces within the resource group.
 If you do not specify a workspace, the same permissions are granted for all existing and future workspaces in the resource group.

 Next, you can [create Terraform configuration files](/docs/schematics?topic=schematics-create-tf-config), [create a workspace](/docs/schematics?topic=schematics-workspace-setup), and start [provisioning {{site.data.keyword.cloud_notm}} resources](/docs/schematics?topic=schematics-manage-lifecycle#deploy-resources) in your account.